getsolus/packages/common/README.md

 Building a package
 ----------------

-    # Ensure evobuild is setup..
+    # Ensure solbuild is setup..
     cd $somepkg
     make